mesaguy/galaxy-exporter/README.md

     cd galaxy_exporter
     ./setup.py install

-The application can be run locally via:
+*galaxy-exporter* can be run locally via:

     uvicorn galaxy_exporter.galaxy_exporter:app --port 9654 --reload

 ### Docker

-The most basic usage is the following, which starts the exporter:
+Run *galaxy-exporter* simply:

     docker run --rm -p 9654:9654 -it mesaguy/galaxy-exporter

 By default, all Ansible Galaxy results are cached for 15 seconds to ensure Ansible Galaxy isn't polled excessively.
 This value can be changed with the ```CACHE_SECONDS``` environmental variable.
-Setting the cache value to ```0``` disables caching completely.
+Setting the cache value to ```0``` disables caching.

 ### Kubernetes